Surgical operations and procedures statistics

 Widespread fall in the use of in-patient procedures for cataract surgery

-As already noted, the most common procedure conducted in the EU is cataract surgery.
+As already noted, one of the most common procedures conducted in the EU is cataract surgery.
 Several decades ago, this procedure required admission as an in-patient.
 From Figure 4 it can be seen that this is no longer the case in many of the EU Member States.
-In 2014, less than 10.0 % of procedures for cataract surgery were carried out as in-patient procedures in 12 of the EU Member States, with this share falling below 3.0 % in seven of these; the lowest share was 0.8 % in Estonia.
-In further eight Member States less than half of the procedures for cataract surgery were performed on in-patients.
-On the other end of the scale there were three Member States where more than 80.0 % of the procedures for cataract surgery continued to be performed on in-patients — Bulgaria, Romania and Croatia.
+In 2015, less than 10.0 % of procedures for cataract surgery were carried out as in-patient procedures in 13 of the EU Member States, with this share falling below 3.0 % in seven of these; the lowest share was 0.9 % in Estonia.
+In a further eight Member States less than half of the procedures for cataract surgery were performed on in-patients and as such at the other end of the scale there were only four Member States where more than half of the procedures for cataract surgery continued to be performed on in-patients: Lithuania, Poland, Romania and Bulgaria.

-Between 2009 and 2014, the share of procedures for cataract surgery carried out on in-patients fell in nearly every EU Member State for which data are available, the exceptions being Bulgaria and Estonia where it remained unchanged.
+Between 2010 and 2015, the share of procedures for cataract surgery carried out on in-patients fell in nearly every EU Member State for which data are available, the exceptions being Bulgaria and Finland where it remained unchanged and Estonia where there was an increase.

 Data sources and availability